Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 18. Trust elements

 Accordingly, trust elements, like an SSL certificate and site seals (or trust badges), will increase the user’s eagerness to buy.
-Trust elements may not be needed when you want people to subscribe to your list, but they’re essential to an ecommerce website and any kind of checkout or sales page.
+Trust elements may not be needed when you want people to subscribe to your list, but they’re essential to an ecommerce website and any checkout or sales page.

 19. Links to “privacy policy” and “terms of service”

 If you’re driving traffic from paid media, you need to have these pages in place.
 Also, a privacy policy and your terms of service are essential legal documents that your web visitors should be able to access with one click.
-Here’s a free tool to generate your business agreements and policies, but it’s always a good idea to consult with a lawyer if possible.
+Here’s a free tool to generate your business agreements and policies, but it’s always a good idea to consult a lawyer if possible.

 20. Eliminate risk